Eduardoreisboattini/GitHub_PROJECT/README.md

 <h2>Motivation</h2>

-The motivation behind this project is to demonstrate my dedication and passion for programming.
+The motivation behind this project is to demonstrate my dedication and passion for programming.<br>
 💪 By embarking on this self-learning journey, I have honed my skills in various programming languages and technologies.
 Through continuous learning, practice, and hands-on projects, I have deepened my understanding and expertise in the world of programming.